January 10, 2020

 Freddie Mac Multifamily introduced the KF series of floating-rate K-Deals to our securitization platform in October 2012.
 This offering provides borrowers with the ability to obtain financing indexed to lower, short-term rates along with more prepayment flexibility.
 Through November 2019, Freddie Mac has funded and securitized over 3,700 floating-rate loans totaling over $84 billion of original unpaid principal balance.

 Unlike our standard, fixed-rate K-Deal, where loans have a lockout period followed by defeasance, our floating-rate securitizations provide borrowers with more flexible prepayment options.
-The majority of borrowers opt for a lockout period followed by a 1% prepayment penalty on the outstanding balance of the loan.
-Other options include step-down prepayment penalties where each year the prepayment penalty decreases (typically starting at 3% for the first year, 2% the second year and 1% starting in the third year through maturity).
+The majority of borrowers opt for a lockout period followed by a 1% prepayment premium on the outstanding balance of the loan.
+Other options include step-down prepayment premiums where each year the prepayment premium decreases (typically starting at 3% for the first year, 2% the second year and 1% starting in the third year through maturity).

 Have a comment or question?
 Email us to let us know what's on your mind.